 - Type: Barani have the Humanoid type, with the Spiritual subtype.

 - Base Speed: Barani have a Walk speed of 30 feet.

 - Languages: Barani begin play speaking Common and Celestial.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Dwarven, Elven, Gnome, Halfling, Tengu and Terran.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

 - Normal Vision (Ex): Barani, like Humans, require bright light to see without penalty.
-Creatures in dim light gain concealment (20% miss chance) against Barani trying to target them.
+Creatures in dim light gain concealment (automatically miss on a natural result of a 6 or less on the d20) against Barani trying to target them.

 Major Racial Traits